Key details

 However, these therapies often fail to achieve complete healing.
 Only two thirds of diabetic foot ulcers eventually heal without surgery.[5][7][8]

-How does stem cell therapy help heal diabetic ulcers?
+How could stem cell therapy help heal diabetic ulcers?

-• Pain reduction: improvements in pain-free walking distance and level of pain at rest.
+- Pain amelioration: Increased pain-free walking distance and reduced pain at rest.

-• Limb preservation: A significant decrease in amputation rate.[7]
+- Limb preservation: A notable reduction in lower-limb amputation rates.

 What challenges remain for widespread clinical use?

-Despite encouraging results, challenges such as patient variability and the need for standardized data prevent the treatment from being ready for widespread use immediately.
+Despite encouraging results, challenges such as patient variability and the need for standardised data prevent the treatment from being ready for widespread use immediately.

-Which types of stem cells are effective for treating diabetic foot ulcers?
+Which types of stem cells could be effective for treating diabetic foot ulcers?

 Research currently focuses on Mesenchymal Stem Cells (MSCs) derived from bone marrow, adipose (fat) tissue, or umbilical cord blood, though each source presents different advantages and challenges.

-• Adipose (Fat) MSCs: They are easy to collect and expand in vitro.
+- Adipose (Fat) MSCs: They are easy to collect and expand in vitro.
 Research has found that they can promote wound healing, reduce inflammation, and improve tissue regeneration.
-However, their function can be compromised by the patient’s weight.
-Diabetes-related lipotoxicity (fat accumulation in organs) can also reduce these cells’ ability to migrate to the wound site.
-There are also concerns about long-term complications.
+However, their function may be compromised by the patient’s weight and diabetes-related lipotoxicity (fat accumulation in organs) can also reduce these cells’ ability to migrate to the wound site.

-How can parents ensure their child has access to future stem cell treatments?
+How can parents prepare for the potential of future stem cell treatments?

 References